Hair loss in women is a complex issue and so it requires a complex solution. What are the main causes for hair loss in women?

 Hair loss in women can become your Achilles heel.
 For many women one bout of hair loss that rights itself following pregnancy or an illness, reoccurs later when the same or another trigger hits.

 If you are suffering sudden hair loss ask yourself what you were doing three months ago.
 Since hair goes through a three month cycle it is often the case that it was three months ago when your body was stressed that the damage was done.

-While some of these causes for hair loss in women have their own solutions (e.g. changing the medications that are causing your hair loss), there is no absolute cure for hair loss in women available today.
+Whilst some of these causes for hair loss in women may have their own solutions (e.g. changing the medications that are causing your hair loss), the best cure is to look at your underlying health and work on getting that right.

 Read HAIR LOSS IN WOMEN to get a full understanding of all the possible causes and triggers so you can find yours and start on reversing it and getting your hair back.